PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 ### Per-project access

-If you'd like to restrict access to data within the organization to only those who need it, you can easily do that by enabling setting **Per-project access** in organization settings.
+If you'd like to restrict access to data within the organization to only those who need it, we've got you covered.

+**Per-project access** is a switch in organization settings that can be enabled (or disabled) at any time by organization-wide Administrators and the Owner.

-With **Per-project access** enabled, nothing changes for organization members at or above Administrator level, but those below – ordinary Members – lose default access to projects.
+With **Per-project access** enabled, organization-wide Administrators and the Owner still have the same access, but those below – ordinary Members – _lose_ default access to projects.
-Access to each project can then be granted individually only for members who need it, in project settings.
+Access to each project must then be granted individually (e.g. only for members who need it) in project settings.
+This way project settings have a list of members too.

 In this mode you can also grant members project-specific access level that is _above_ their organization-wide one.
 In such case they will have privileges of the higher level, but only for that specific project.

 > **Note:** Per-project access belongs to our premium team-oriented offering.
-To use this feature, [set up PostHog Cloud billing](https://posthog.com/pricing) or [contact us](https://share.hsforms.com/1-IVCY9gNRvaZBajMt_UPIg4559u) for a self-hosted license.
+To use this feature, [set up PostHog Cloud billing](https://app.posthog.com/organization/billing) or [contact us for a self-hosted license](https://posthog.com/pricing).